featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+v3.2.1
+  - Fix TCA sorting for synonyms & descriptions in term inline fields
+  - Add option to keep the origin term for data wrap when parsing synonyms

 v3.2.0
   - Change parsing order to parse the whole content for each term
   - Add special wrap character option for term regular expression